xfang422/i2p-1/Syllabus.md

 - We will use *your* contributions to the week's Padlet to prioritise discussion around concepts and readings with which students are struggling or wish to engage further.
 - We will have a 'live coding' session following an 'I do/We do' format: we will employ concepts covered in the week's preparation activities, as well as approaches that will be explored further in the practical, to look a real-world data set *together* using code.

 So we're going to call these **workshops** instead!
+These will take place on Zoom and can be accessed using the 'activity' specified on the [Lectures and Workshop Material](https://moodle.ucl.ac.uk/course/view.php?id=11291&section=2) page.

 ### Practical

 There are two timetabled practical sessions; we will inform you of your assigned session.
+These will also take place on Zoom and can *also* be accessed using the 'activity' specified on the [Lectures and Workshop Material](https://moodle.ucl.ac.uk/course/view.php?id=11291&section=2) page.

 # Week 1: Setting Up

 ### Preparation

-There is no preparation for this session, but please ensure that your computer is fully up-to-date with Operating System and application updates.
+Please ensure that your computer is fully up-to-date with Operating System and application updates.
 Also, please make a note of the following three things:

 - What Operating System and Version is your _main_ computer running?
 [Help for Windows](https://support.microsoft.com/en-gb/help/13443/windows-which-version-am-i-running).
 [Help for Mac](https://support.apple.com/en-gb/HT201260).
 - How much RAM does your _main_ computer have?
 [Help for Windows](https://www.howtogeek.com/435644/how-to-see-how-much-ram-is-in-your-pc-and-its-speed/).
 [Help for Mac](https://www.macworld.co.uk/how-to/mac/much-ram-need-more-3793418/).